An Objective Assessment Method of Combustion Noise Characteristics in Vehicle Interiors 2018-01-1283

-To increase the efficiency of measures targeting combustion noise in complete vehicle development, we developed a new sound quality evaluation method by combining two known methods: the time domain combustion noise separation method (T-CNSM) and a psychoacoustic metric, fluctuation intensity.
+To increase the efficiency of measures targeting combustion noise in complete vehicle development, the authors developed a new sound quality evaluation method by combining two known methods: the time domain combustion noise separation method (T-CNSM) and a psychoacoustic metric, fluctuation intensity.

-Subjective evaluation tests using Scheffe’s paired comparison method were conducted to fourteen NVH (noise, vibration, and harshness) development experts via a headphone-playback system.
+Subjective evaluation tests using Scheffe’s paired comparison method were conducted with 14 noise, vibration, and harshness (NVH) development experts via a headphone-playback system.
 Multiple types of combustion noise in vehicle interiors obtained by the T-CNSM were used for the presentation sound.
 Based on the results of the subjective evaluation tests, the dissonant combustion noise index (DCNI) was developed as a new objective evaluative index for the sound quality of combustion noise, using fluctuation intensity as a psychoacoustic metric expressing intensity of perceived fluctuation such as rumbling, rattling, and knocking.

-The new evaluation method combined the DCNI with the T-CNSM and has made it possible to quantify the high-precision sound quality of the combustion noise in vehicle interior, which is inexpressible with conventional A-weighted sound pressure levels.
+The new evaluation method combined the DCNI with the T-CNSM and has made it possible to quantify the high-precision sound quality of the combustion noise in vehicle interior, which is inexpressible with conventional A-weighted sound pressure levels (SPL).

 This article provides an overview of this evaluation method’s procedure series and discusses the validity of this method when applied to the comparison of combustion noise sound quality in three mass production Japanese Kei car models.